moondance-labs/tanssi-docs/builders/tooling/oracles/acurast.md

 The Acurast network has three main stakeholders: consumers, processors, and the orchestrator.

-Consumers seek to delegate computational tasks in a manner that is secure, verifiable, and efficient.
+[Consumers](https://docs.acurast.com/developers/get-started){target=\_blank} seek to delegate computational tasks in a manner that is secure, verifiable, and efficient.
 They can declare and submit these tasks to Acurast network, specifying the exact conditions under which the jobs should be run.

-Processors provide their computing power to the Acurast network for the benefit of consumers.
+[Processors](https://docs.acurast.com/acurast-processors){target=\_blank} provide their computing power to the Acurast network for the benefit of consumers.
 In return for executing tasks confidentially and verifiably, processors receive rewards from consumers.
-Anyone with a modern Android device can participate in the Acurast network as a processor.
+Anyone with a [modern Android device](https://docs.google.com/spreadsheets/d/1ZvzmMVey4CM2tuif_zJfWiIxH1qkgA-l7BNJMw4vh54/edit#gid=1844886586){target=\_blank} can participate in the Acurast network as a processor.

-And finally, the Acurast Orchestrator is the heart of the consensus layer.
+And finally, the [Acurast Orchestrator](https://docs.acurast.com/acurast-orchestrator){target=\_blank} is the heart of the consensus layer.
 It facilitates the orchestration, which includes scheduling jobs and ensuring the smooth matchmaking of computational resources between processors and consumers.
 This orchestrator is crucial in establishing, agreeing upon, and enforcing the exchange of value between processors and consumers.

 ## Fetch Price Data {: #fetch-price-data }